davidsneighbour/kollitsch.dev/content/components/hugo-sitemap/index.md

 Without any configuration the default is true, meaning to include any page into the sitemap.

-__DEPRECATED__: Frontmatter `robotsdisallow` from earlier `hugo-robots` versions did result in the page being ommited from the sitemap.
+__DEPRECATED__: Frontmatter `robotsdisallow` from earlier `hugo-robots` versions did result in the page being omitted from the sitemap.
 This is deprecated, but currently still supported.
 The module will echo a note on CLI about this.

 ## HTML Sitemap